 • Vanilla Extract.
 Pure vanilla extract is preferred.
 You can also mix things up by using a flavored extract.
 The best ones I’ve seen are from Heilala Vanilla.

 • Eggs.
-You'll need 3 large eggs at room temperature.
+You’ll need three large eggs at room temperature.

 • Dutch Process Cocoa Powder.
 Because more chocolate is never a bad thing.
 This gives the chocolate that intense flavor.